Next Term Begins March 1, 2020

 Not only does Learning For Life at GUMC give people opportunities to enhance their lives through learning, people in the community who want to help enrich the lives of others may want to teach classes in their areas of expertise or to serve in some other way.
 There will be forms available and opportunities for participants and others to sign up to help.

-Other ministries will be added as an outgrowth to Learning For Life at GUMC such as our Career Closet (see above).
-As we add new ministries to meet the needs of the Grovetown community, many will be afforded the opportunity to use their gifts, talents and skills in service.
-People can also be involved in enriching the lives of others by donating items and supplies for classes, children’s and teen’s activities, or for outgrowth ministries such as the Career Closet.
+Other ministries will be added as an outgrowth to Learning For Life at GUMC, such as our Blessing Box.
+As we add new ministries to meet the needs of the Grovetown community, many will be afforded the opportunities to use their gifts, talents and skills in service.
+People can also be involved in enriching the lives of others by donating items and supplies for classes, children’s and teen’s activities, or for outgrowth ministries such as the Blessing Box.